 This command executes a Twitter Stream WARC iterator to extract the tweets from the WARC files and jq to extract the tweet ids.
-Parallel is used to perform this process in parallel (using multiple processors), using WARC files from source.lst and text files from dest.lst.
+This shows using twitter_stream_warc_iter.py for a Twitter stream collection.
+For a Twitter REST collection, use twitter_rest_warc_iter.py.

-- Note: -j 3 limits parallel to 3 processors.
-Make sure to select an appropriate number for your server. - 4.
-Combine multiple files into large files:
+Parallel is used to perform this process in parallel (using multiple processors), using WARC files from source.lst and text files from dest.lst. -j 3 limits parallel to 3 processors.
+Make sure to select an appropriate number for your server.